VrushankPatel/Maxine/docs/features.md

 - Discovery supports version-specific routing via the optional `version` query parameter, allowing clients to target specific service versions (defaults to any version if not specified).
 - Service aliases allow services to be discoverable under multiple names, providing flexibility in service naming and migration scenarios.
 - Service maintenance mode allows temporary exclusion of service nodes from discovery without deregistration, useful for planned maintenance or upgrades via `/api/maxine/serviceops/maintenance`.
+- Traffic splitting for versions allows services to define `trafficSplit` in metadata to route percentages of requests to different versions, enabling canary deployments and gradual rollouts.
 - If discovery finds the single service node with that serviceName, then It'll simply redirect that request to that service's URL.
 - If there are multiple nodes of the same service in the registry, then discovery has to distribute the traffic across all of them, that's where Maxine's load balancer comes to rescue.
 - Filtered discovery allows routing to services based on tags, enabling environment-specific or feature-specific routing via `/api/maxine/serviceops/discover/filtered?serviceName=<name>&tags=<tag1>,<tag2>`.